reynhout/chrx/README.md

 - **2.2** (20160304): switch default distribution to GalliumOS
   - **2.2.1** (20160316): bugfix: issue #12, errors installing to external media
   - **2.2.2** (20160420): retry/resume failed image downloads; add new HWIDs
+  - **2.2.3** (20160426): do not drop to shell before reboot; do not retry coreimage downloads; update steam install for xenial; update docs for Ubuntu 16.04